aodendaal/entityframeworkcore-tutorial/README.md

     }
 }
 ```

+Now we need to run a few commands to initialise our database according to our entities:

+* Open a command line window in the project folder
+* Run ```dotnet ef migrations add Initial``` to create our first migration, which we will discuss later
+* Run ```dotnet ef database update``` to initialise our database according to the migration

-That is all the code we need to start storing and retrieving data.
+That is all we need to start storing and retrieving data.
 Obviously there is quite a bit going on behind the scenes and we’ll take a look at that in a moment but first let’s see it in action.

 ## 4. Reading & Writing Data
 Implement the Main method in Program.cs as shown below.
 This code creates a new instance of our context and then uses it to insert a new Blog.
 Then it uses a LINQ query to retrieve all Blogs from the database ordered alphabetically by Title.